Hybrid Diffusion Policies with Projective Geometric Algebra for Efficient Robot Manipulation Learning: Related Works

-\corlparagraph{Geometric Algebra for Robot Learning} Geometric Algebra (GA) offers a unified framework for representing geometric entities and transformations \cite{dorst2009geometric}.
+Geometric Algebra (GA) offers a unified framework for representing geometric entities and transformations \cite{dorst2009geometric}.
 Among its variants, Projective Geometric Algebra (PGA) is tailored for Euclidean geometry, using planes as primitives to represent motions compactly with just four basis elements \cite{dorst2022guided, roelfs2023graded}.
-While GA is mathematically mature, its adoption in robotics and machine learning remains limited, with most applications favoring Conformal Geometric Algebra (CGA) \cite{lechuga2022iterative, zhu2025conformal, carbajal2024fika} due to its symbolic compactness, as seen in manipulation control \cite{low2023geometric} and tactile ergodic control \cite{bilaloglu2024tactile}.
+While GA is mathematically mature, its adoption in robotics and machine learning remains limited, with most applications favoring Conformal Geometric Algebra (CGA) \cite{zhu2025conformal, carbajal2024fika} due to its symbolic compactness, as seen in manipulation control \cite{low2023geometric} and tactile ergodic control \cite{bilaloglu2024tactile}.

-For robotics tasks grounded in Euclidean spaces, PGA ($\mathbb{G}_{3,0,1}$) offers a computationally simpler yet expressive alternative \cite{brehmer2023geometric, ruhe2023clifford, ruhe2023geometric, de2024euclidean}.
+For robotics tasks grounded in Euclidean spaces, PGA ($\mathbb{G}_{3,0,1}$) offers a computationally simpler yet expressive alternative \cite{brehmer2023geometric, ruhe2023clifford}.
 Existing PGA applications have largely focused on dynamics modeling \cite{sun2023analytical, sun2023high}, with limited exploration in learning due to the scarcity of GA-compatible neural architectures \cite{liu2022geometric, zhong2023geometric}.
-The recent Projective Geometric Algebra Transformer (P-GATr) \cite{brehmer2023geometric} addresses this gap by embedding geometric inductive biases for geometric learning \cite{brehmer2024lorentz, suk2024lab, lee2023towards}.
+The recent Projective Geometric Algebra Transformer (P-GATr) \cite{brehmer2023geometric} addresses this gap by embedding geometric inductive biases for geometric learning \cite{brehmer2024lorentz, lee2023towards}.
+Unlike the original P-GATr work, which applied a model-based diffuser via reinforcement learning \cite{janner2022planning} only in numerical simulations, we introduce the first integration of P-GATr into a diffusion policy via imitation learning \cite{chi2023diffusion}, validating it on both complex physical simulations and real-world tasks.

 In robotics, a concurrent work \cite{zhong2025gagrasp} applied P-GATr within diffusion models for grasp generation, but the approach is limited to static tasks and requires long training times.
 In contrast, our proposed hPGA-DP is an end-to-end diffusion policy architecture that achieves superior performance and faster convergence compared to baseline methods across a broad range of robotic learning tasks.